staifmatej/linear-least-squares-methods/README.md

 ## Codestyle

-To check code style compliance, run `pylint . --disable=C0301,C0103` from the main project directory.
+To check code style compliance, run `pylint . --disable=C0301,C0103` from the **root folder**.
 This will analyze all Python files while ignoring line length (C0301) and naming convention (C0103) warnings.

+**Note**:  Note: These pylint warnings are occasionally suppressed directly in the code.
+I tried to minimize pylint warning suppressions, but sometimes I determined that suppression was the best choice, as making the changes would not help improve my program design skills and would only make the program structure more chaotic.